dmwm/tutorials/environ/dmwm-build.rst

    vocms22:/build/dmwmbld/logs/dmwmbld: for SLC6 builds
    macms07:/build1/dmwmbld/logs/dmwmbld: for OSX builds

-You can (should) request access to these machines too so you can test the building of your RPMs with a correct environment before asking them to be (pre)released.
+You should request access to these machines too so you can test the building of your RPMs with a correct environment before asking them to be (pre)released.
 To get access to SLC5 and SLC6 build machines you should write to the